Skip to Main Content

 For example: "Hello, my name is____ and I'm graduating in May with a degree in Hospitality Management.
 I’m very interested in events planning and coordination.
 I was on your website and saw that you sometimes offer positions in that area.
 Can you tell me more about those positions?"
 Practice your pitch out loud!

-- Develop a current, professional resume or have one critiqued through Career Connections so it's in tip-top shape because it will be part of the employer’s first impression of you.
+- Develop a current, professional resume or have one critiqued through Career Connections so it's in tip-top shape because it's the employers' first impression of you.
 NOTE: Most companies will ask you to complete an online application instead of asking for your resume.
 However, it is still important for you to bring hard copies with you.

 - Bring a list questions to ask employers.
 For example: "What kind of skills and experience do you look for in the employees you hire?"
 "What kind of entry-level positions exist within your organization?"
 Don’t ask questions for which the answers are on the company website.

 - Be ready to actually interview at the fair.